senofi/documentation/docs/source/iac-jenkins.rst

 ----------

-The terraform code to provision necessary Infrastructure resources for OpenIDL node is provisioned into two independent set.
+The terraform code to provision necessary Infrastructure resources for OpenIDL node is provisioned into two independent sets.
 The first set is used to provision AWS resources and the other one to provision K8s resources.
-There is dependency in provisioning K8s which are addressed in first set of code and before provisioning K8s.
+There is a dependency in provisioning K8s which are addressed in the first set of code and before provisioning K8s.

-For example, K8s resources like config-map, storage class and ha proxy has dependency with EKS cluster which gets provisioned before these resources.
-Hence two set of codes are managed which requires two different terraform workspaces in the environment to manage and configure.
+For example, K8s resources like config-map, storage class and ha proxy have dependencies with the EKS cluster which gets provisioned before these resources.
+Hence two sets of code are managed which requires two different terraform workspaces in the environment to manage and configure.
 The details are below.

 Workspace to manage K8S Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+|checkbox| **Create K8S Workspace**

 1. A workspace to manage K8s resources is required.
 Create a new
-   workspace and choose workflow as “API-Drive workflow” and give a
+   workspace and choose workflow as “API-Driven workflow” and give a
    meaningful name.
+Like <org name>-k8s-workspace

 2. Open the workspace go to settings => General and set the execution
    mode to Remote, Apply method as Manual and Terraform version above